selwynpolit/d9book/book/forms.md

 - and thanks to the wayback machine [Drupal 8 - Conditionally hide a form field - Feb 2017](https://web.archive.org/web/20210506222219/https://mushtaq.ch/blog/11/drupal-8-conditionally-hide-a-form-field)

 ::: tip Note
-Also consider the [conditional fields module](https://www.drupal.org/project/conditional_fields) which lets you do the same sort of thing without any code.
+Also, consider the [conditional fields module](https://www.drupal.org/project/conditional_fields) which lets you do the same sort of thing without any code.
 :::

 The magic sauce is to use the `jQuery` selector to identify the field that will control the states.
 You can see the left side of the `=>` has the jQuery code to select a checkbox or radio button.